sohamvsonar/ChronoMCP/README.md

 # ChronoLog MCP Server

-An MCP (Model Context Protocol) server that integrates with ChronoLog for high-performance event logging.
+An MCP (Model Context Protocol) server that integrates with ChronoLog for high-performance event logging and retrieval.
 This server exposes tools to manage interactions between LLM's and User's, making it easy to capture and retrieve events in a structured format.

 ## Detailed Description